How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - Run Tigo SMART App, then go to Tigo SMART App Menu and select Map.
 If Map shows the system location on a street map, Location Permissions are now correctly enabled for the Tigo SMART App.
 Try connecting to CCA using Bluetooth or Wi-Fi and you should now see the name of "SM-04C05Bxxxxxx on both Bluetooth and Wi-Fi connections.

-If you still experience issues after trying these solutions feel free to contact our support team.
-Our contact information can be found here; https://www.tigoenergy.com/contacts/.
+If you still experience issues after trying these steps, contact our support team.
+Support contact information here; https://www.tigoenergy.com/contacts/.

 - Tap Bluetooth button.